Advisory Board and Fellows

 Professor Anu Rammohan

-Anu Rammohan is Professor of Economics and the Associate Dean International for the Faculty of Arts, Business, Law and Education.
+Anu Rammohan is Professor of Economics in the UWA Business School.
 Anu currently serves as a member of the Australian Research Council's College of Experts and on the editorial board of the Economic Record.

 Anu’s research expertise is in development economics, health economics and agricultural economics.
 The focus of her research has been on understanding household-level socioeconomic factors that can influence maternal and child health outcomes, gender, and food security issues in South and South East Asia, particularly in India, Indonesia and, more recently, Myanmar.
 Her research is published internationally, and has been funded by competitive research grants from the Australian Research Council, DFAT, Australian Council of International Agricultural Research and the Australia India Institute.